Trebonius91/utils4VASP/README.md

 The scripts and programs are grouped by the area of application (setup, evaluation, ML-FF, management).
 Fortran programs have no file ending, ".py" are Python scripts, ".sh" are Bash shell scripts

+The Fortran programs are compiled by the Makefile given in the main directory.
+Modify it if needed and then type 'make' to build all Fortran programs.

 Currently included are:

 ## Setup: